Kenton-Phillips/CASE_to_SCOREC/IC_Solar/Shading_LUT/ReadME_ShadingLUT.md

 2. In-Studio 12 Modules in series for NYC

-## Naming Convention for In-Studio 12 Modules in series for NYC
+## Naming ConventionL: In-Studio 12 Modules in series for NYC

 Bay #, Stack #, Module #